jimitndiaye/lokad-iddd-sample/README.md

   Completed in 16 ms
 ```

-Then, you can dive into the code or try plugging in other types of stores.
+Then, you can dive into the code by starting with `Domain` folder in this solution.

-Each store requires connection string and will auto-create all required resources
+You can also try plugging in other types of stores.
+Each store requires connection string
-automatically.
+and will auto-create all required resources automatically.

 ### Want More?